-In an extension of the discussion above, S.F.
-2099 is vulnerable to constitutional challenge as a result of its vague terms.
-To take another example, Subdivision 14 references "corporate revenue" without defining the term.
-Take the enumerated example of capital gains: "Political contributions and independent expenditures of funds derived from revenues of a corporation or limited liability company may be made, whether directly or indirectly, only from funds that have been reported, or will be required to be reported, as income on individual income tax returns, such as...capital gains."
-12
+In an extension of the discussion above, H.F.
+375 is vulnerable to constitutional challenge as a result of its vague terms.
+To take another example, Subdivision 14a references "corporate revenue" without defining the term.
+Take the enumerated example of capital gains: "political contributions and independent expenditures of funds derived from revenues of a corporation or limited liability company may be made only from funds that have been reported, or will be required to be reported, as income on individual income tax returns, such as...capital gains."